-There are a range of tools you can use to help you manage your money while you’re looking for work.
+There are a range of tools you can use to help manage your money while you’re looking for work.

-Our payments and services
+Read about our payments and services

 Centrepay is a free voluntary bill paying service.
 Deductions come from your Centrelink payments.
 You can use them to pay many types of bills, such as child care, electricity or rent.

 The weekly payment option can allow you to get your income support payment weekly.
 This can help if you find it hard to budget for a fortnightly payment.

 Concession or health care cards can help eligible people get cheaper health services and medicines.

 Use the Australian Securities & Investments Commission’s MoneySmart simple money manager on the how to budget page.
 It’s a great way to set a budget.